 The Via Dinarica is a trail that is still in progress, only in Bosnia and Herzegovina the White Trail is officially open.
 In the other four countries the route is a combination of old existing trails that all together form a corridor through the Dinarides.
 With a distance of almost 600 kilometres is the Croatian section the largest of the Via Dinarica, but not all stages are finished yet.
 That’s why Croatia needs a slightly different approach, for now.
 Hiking trails between the popular places (pearls) like Dinara, Paklenica, Northern Velebit and Risnjak are often overgrown or don’t exist at all.
 One option is to skip these ˝in between˝ parts, but I choose to connect those pearls by hiking the biking trails.
 A lot of asphalt roads, but on the other hand a lot of time to look around.
 Since these roads are often parallel to the coastline, they offer you a great view on the sea.

 By the time that I arrived in Slovenia, it was autumn, full on.
 Less hours of sunlight, freezing cold nights (and mornings) and mountain huts that were already closed.
 The hiking season seemed to be over.
 At the same time the beautiful forests of Snežnik and Sviščakih turned into a magical romantic scenery.
-Slovenia’s green karst region might even be at its best in October when the trees, the leafs, the fields and the hills all adopt the beautiful warm autumn colors.
+Slovenia’s green karst region might even be at its best in October when the trees, the leaves, the fields and the hills all adopt the beautiful warm autumn colours.
 It absolutely gave another dimension to Slovenia’s typical sweet fairy tail landscapes.

 Nanos was my finish.
 An enormous plateau at the beginning of the Dinaric Alps.
 I hiked from the pointy sharp peaks of Prokletije to the friendly flat Nanos plateau.
-Four months in the mountains, 1500 kilometer through the Balkans.
+Four months in the mountains, 1500 kilometre through the Balkans.
 And honestly I would walk all the way back if I could.